-As we will see, the mathematical techniques involved in analyzing a multi-transmitter system with per-antenna constraints are related to {decomposing a random variable into several possibly dependent random variables with constraints on their supports and expectations.} As opposite to the usually studied problem of analyzing behaviors of the sum of random variables, its inverse problem, i.e., decomposition of a random variable, is less studied. {Moreover}, most relevant mathematical results are limited to {the case of summands being independent random variables}~\cite{linnik1977decomposition}. {To address the challenges brought by the support constraint, individual first-moment constraints and statistical dependence on the inputs}, we introduce concepts of the stop-loss transform and convex ordering, which have been commonly used in economics and insurance mathematics. {Our} main technical contribution is {necessary and sufficient} conditions for {two types of} decomposability of a bounded and {nonnegative} random variable.
-Based on the proposed decomposition theorem{s}, we present several capacity results in general MISO channel under per-antenna {intensity} constraints.
-The main results of this paper are summarized as follows: \begin{enumerate} \item \textit{{Decomposition results}:} We establish {necessary and sufficient} conditions for {two types of decomposition} of a bounded and nonnegative random variable into a convex summation in a particular form; see {Theorems~\ref{main} and~\ref{main2}}. {In the constructive proof of Theorem~\ref{main}, a novel approach, called greedy decomposition, to mapping the sum random variable onto its corresponding components is presented; see Sec.~\ref{sec:proof_main}.
-Furthermore, an iteration-based and a partition-based algorithm for the greedy decomposition are proposed; see Algorithms~\ref{Algorithm:iteration} and~\ref{Algorithm:partition}.} \item \textit{Equivalent capacity expression:} {Based on two decomposition theorems, we prove that either the MISO EC-OIC and the MISO BC-OIC is equivalent to some SISO channel with an amplitude constraint and several moment constraints (defined by the stop-loss transform of the input at certain points); see Corollaries~\ref{corollary:ecc} and \ref{corollary:bcmc}}.
+As we will see, the mathematical techniques involved in analyzing a multi-transmitter system with per-antenna constraints are related to {decomposing a random variable into several possibly dependent random variables with constraints on their supports and expectations.} As opposite to the usually studied problem of analyzing behaviors of the sum of random variables, its inverse problem, i.e., decomposition of a random variable, is less studied. {Moreover}, most relevant mathematical results are limited to {the case where summands are independent random variables}~\cite{linnik1977decomposition}. {To address the challenges brought by the support constraint, individual first-moment constraints and statistical dependence on the inputs}, we introduce concepts of the stop-loss transform and convex ordering, which have been commonly used in economics and insurance mathematics. {Our} main technical contribution is {necessary and sufficient} conditions for {two types of} decomposability of a bounded and {nonnegative} random variable.
+Based on the proposed decomposition theorem{s}, we {develop} several capacity results {on the} MISO {OIC} under per-antenna {intensity} constraints.
+The main results of this paper are summarized as follows: \begin{enumerate} \item \textit{{Decomposition results}:} We establish {necessary and sufficient} conditions for {two types of decomposition} of a bounded and nonnegative random variable into a convex summation in a particular form; see {Theorems~\ref{main} and~\ref{main2}}. {In the constructive proof of Theorem~\ref{main}, a novel approach, called greedy decomposition, of mapping the sum random variable onto its corresponding components is presented; see Sec.~\ref{sec:proof_main}.
+Furthermore, an iteration-based and a partition-based algorithm for the greedy decomposition are proposed; see Algorithms~\ref{Algorithm:iteration} and~\ref{Algorithm:partition}.} \item \textit{Equivalent capacity expression{s}:} {Based on the decomposition theorems, we prove that either the MISO EC-OIC and the MISO BC-OIC is equivalent to some SISO channel with an amplitude constraint and several moment constraints (defined by the stop-loss transform); see Corollaries~\ref{corollary:ecc} and \ref{corollary:bcmc}}.